-Prerequisite: High School math through trig: Math 114 may be taken concurrently.
+Prerequisite: High School math through trig; Math 114 may be taken concurrently.
 Phys Sci 101 recommended for students with limited science backgrounds.
 3 hours lecture, 3 hours lab weekly Introduction to mechanics, kinetics, energy, heat, gases, molecular motion, and sounds.
 A descriptive course with some quantitative work; demonstration lectures and solution of problems.
 Course designed to meet needs of medical, dental, optometry, and liberal arts students.
-Role of the lab is defined and basic arts of planning, execution, analysis, and synthesis in experimentation are practiced.
+Role of the lab is to reinforce the content of the lecture.
+(2)